 Create a new design.
-Then open the Image Gallery and using the folders panel select the All Images tab and point to Era Images vector folder. (see Note).
-You can find details aboutthis in chapter 3, Working with Images and Vectors.
+Then open the Image Gallery

+Use the folders panel and select the All Images tab and point to Era Images vector folder. (see Note).

 For this example, we will use the vector image named ASV-035.
 If you select a different one, be careful with the vectors grouping and overlap.
 Use the Combine Vectors tools if required.